CharlieBurton10/waggytaillodge/README.md

 ## Features

-The website is comprised of a home page, our services page, a contact & FAQ page & a book know.
+The website is comprised of a home page, our services page, a contact & FAQ page & a book now.

 ![Nav Wireframe](wireframe/nav.png)